Need Help? Let's Talk

 Best homestay trekking ever

 We have booked our trek with Above the Himalayan Trekking.
 We follow excellent reviews on the internet.
-We had wonderful and informative initial contact with Puru.
+We had a beautiful and informative initial contact with Puru.
 He gave us good options as first-time visitors to Nepal and first-time trekkers.

 Puru recommended the Nepal homestay tour for a 3 -4 day trek, a less traveled trail close to Kathmandu.
 This plan met our need for close contact with the mountain locals company.
 They provided excellent pre-trek advice (although we took too much gear!).